devopstrainings/linux-basics-katakoda/linux-adminstration/step4.md

 `yum list all`{{execute}}

-Above command would bombard with thousands of lines
+Above command would bombard with thousands of lines output and can be